blockchainsllc/in3-legacy/src/types/README.md

 ### IN3RPCRequestConfig

-additional config for a IN§ RPC-Request
+additional config for a IN3 RPC-Request

 ```javascript
 import {types} from 'in3'